ON-LINE STUDENT HANDBOOK

 Required Core Classes: Elective Class Examples:

-Missions Inductive Bible Study
+Missions Inductive Bible Study Bible Study Method or Inductive Bible Study

-Theology OT History
+Theology OT History Missions

-OT Prophet OT Poetry & Wisdom
+OT Prophet OT Poetry & Wisdom Theology

 1.2 Tardiness Part of your academics evaluation for each of your classes consists of your attendance record.
 It is important to arrive to class on time, and to participate in every minute of the teaching time--no leaving early, and please do not extend the break times.
 You will be marked tardy for arriving late, two minutes after the start of class; three tardy marks equal one absence, and three absences means failure of the course.
+Four tardies during Chapel will be counted as one absence

 1.3 Absences The class instructor is not allowed to give a passing grade to any student who has three or more absences.
 Only extreme illness and certain emergencies will be considered, and the student will have to make up the class with extra assignments (we do not record our classes).
 It is the student´s responsibility to ask the teacher for the make up work.
 Neither ministry opportunities nor visits from out-of-town family or guests will be considered as an excused absence.